websila/irangolzar/README.md

 ## How to run IranGolzar Project on local

-1. you need an application that consisting of the Apache web server, OpenSSL for SSL support, MySQL database and PHP programming language. you can use :
+1.you need an application that consisting of the Apache web server, OpenSSL for SSL support, MySQL database and PHP programming language. you can use :
 - WampServer or XAMP for windows
 - LAMP for linux